Twenty Most Used Linux Commands

 chmod:

-The chmod (change mode) command is used to change the permissions of files and directories in Linux.
+(change mode) command is used to change the permissions of files and directories in Linux.
 It allows you to set the read, write, and execute permissions for the owner, the group, and others (i.e., users who are not the owner or members of the group).

-Here is the basic syntax of the chmod command:
+Here is the basic syntax of the chmod

 chmod mode file

-The mode argument specifies the permissions to set, and can be either an octal number or a symbolic representation of the permissions.
+argument specifies the permissions to set, and can be either an octal number or a symbolic representation of the permissions.

 In the octal representation, each digit represents the permissions for the owner, the group, and others, respectively.
 The digits range from 0 to 7, and each digit is the sum of the permissions:

-• 1: execute permission
+: execute permission

-For example, the octal mode 755 represents read, write, and execute permissions for the owner, and read and execute permissions for the group and others.
+represents read, write, and execute permissions for the owner, and read and execute permissions for the group and others.

 In the symbolic representation, you can use the following characters to specify the permissions:

-• a: all (i.e., owner, group, and others)
+: all (i.e., owner, group, and others)+

-• =: sets a permission
+: sets a permission

-For example, the symbolic mode u+x adds execute permission for the owner, and the symbolic mode a-w removes write permission for all.
+adds execute permission for the owner, and the symbolic mode a-w

-Some examples of using the chmod:
+Some examples of using the chmod

 chmod 755 test.txt